 So, let’s look at the requirements for operators that need to comply with Brazil gambling regulation.
 According to new regulations:

-• They have to pay a license fee of 30 Million Reals (6 million USD).
-License will be valid for 5 years
+- They have to pay a license fee, which is 30 Million Reals (6 million USD).
+License will be valid for 5 years.

-• It’s a must to have a customer support team and players consent to share their personal information, which will be used only according to the law.
+- It’s a must to have a customer support team and a consent from players to share their personal information which will be used only according to the law.

-• Some technical requirements and a cap on the minimum value of shared capital will be specified in the future.
+- There will be some technical requirements and the cap of the minimum value of shared capital, which will be specified in the future.

 These are the basic requirements of Brazil gambling regulation operators need to comply with.
 Due to the pretty high cost of the license, I think local operators with no strong financial background won’t stand a chance to acquire a license, so they’ll probably be left out.
 Nonetheless, foreign operators and quite famous brands with substantial traffic from Brazil will be able to establish their offices in Brazil, pay the license fee, and comply with other requirements if they want to continue operating legally.